Course Catalog 2025-2026

 BUS 120 The Study of Buddhism (1 Credit)

-This course introduces students to the academic study of Buddhism through readings, lectures by Smith faculty and guests and trips to local Buddhist centers.
-Students critically examine the history of Buddhist studies within the context of numerous disciplines, including anthropology, art, cultural studies, gender studies, government, literature, philosophy and religion, with a focus on regional, sectarian and historical differences.
-Materials to be considered include poetry, painting, philosophy, political tracts and more.
+This course introduces students to the academic study of Buddhism through readings, lectures, and discussions.
+Students explore the ways that Buddhism is analyzed and interpreted through the perspectives of different academic disciplines, including anthropology, art, environmental humanities, gender studies, government, literature, philosophy, and religion.
+Each week features a different methodological approach.
+Materials to be considered include discourses of the Buddha, meditation manuals, painting, poetry, philosophical treatises, and more.
 This course meets during the first half of the semester only.
 S/U only. {H}

 Fall